 The Reach 13 sites are complete and the contractor, McCullough Construction, Inc. (McCullough) has constructed 8 of the 9 sites in Reach 10.
-The design of the 9th site, Site 10A1, had to be revised to accommodate a new existing condition following substantial erosion that occurred during the 2022/2023 wet season prior to construction.
-McCullough constructed the upstream end of the revised 10A1 site and plans to complete the site in 2024.
+McCullough constructed the upstream end of the remaining site (site 10A1) and plans to complete the site during the 2024 in-stream construction season.

 The recent rain events have increased flows to moderate levels and are testing the recently constructed sites.
 The water level in Lake Sonoma has also reached the flood pool elevation, transferring control of the discharge from Warm Springs Dam from Sonoma Water to the Corps of Engineers.
-The Corps will likely have to increase discharges from the baseflow level of 80 cfs to higher levels in the range of 1000 cfs in order to maintain flood storage capacity of the dam.
-The photographs below were taken on during the high flow event January 22nd, 2024 with discharges between 1,500 and 2000 cfs.
+Following the natural high flows in the Creek during storm events, the Corps has conducted a few flood control releases in January and February in order to empty water from the flood pool of the reservoir.
+The releases, highlighted yellow below, included multi-day discharges at approximately 1200, 4000, 2000, and 1500 cfs.